Note: These steps have been updated to reflect the new Workday Recruiting process.

 - The hiring manager invites Human Resources to the Search Committee’s initial meeting via email invitation to firstname.lastname@example.org

 - The Search Committee Chair and Search Committee Members will review applicants in Workday and determine a process for selecting candidates for interviews and conducting those interviews.
-For assistance with viewing and/or moving applicants within Workday, please refer to the Search and Hire Process for Search Committee Chairs/Assistants and the Search and Hire Process for Search Committee Members.
+For assistance with viewing and/or moving applicants within Workday, please refer to the Search and Hire Process for Search Committee Chairs/Assistants (PDF) and the Search and Hire Process for Search Committee Members.

 Note: At the start of the “Interview” stage, the hiring department should email email@example.com to request the position be added to the upcoming Anticipated Hires List for the Board of Trustees (BOT) meeting with a justification.

 Once the finalist has been identified and prior to informing a finalist they are being recommended for the position:

 - The hiring manager must email firstname.lastname@example.org requesting a salary recommendation for the finalist and cc the following individuals on the email:

 - The Primary Recruiter assigned to the Job Requisition